List of awards and nominations received by Brandon Flowers: AML Awards

 The annual AML Awards were established in 1977 and are given annually to the best work "by, for, and about Mormons."

 GQ Men of the Year Awards

 The annual GQ Men of the Year Awards recognize the most influential men in a variety of fields and are run by the men's fashion magazine GQ.

+Ivor Novello Awards

+The Ivor Novello Awards are awarded for songwriting and composing.
+The awards, named after the Cardiff born entertainer Ivor Novello, are presented annually in London by The Ivors Academy (formerly known as British Academy of Songwriters, Composers and Authors (BASCA)).